Ready, Set, Grow!

 XYPN’s functional benefit—that is, the composite expression of all of our products and services—is: Your business, your way.

-Our functional benefit gives rise to an emotional experience or benefit that is highly differentiated and ideally only experienced when interacting with us.
-This is a feeling experienced only when interacting with our brand—and no other.
+Your functional benefit gives rise to an emotional experience or benefit that is highly differentiated and ideally only experienced when interacting with you.
+This is a feeling experienced only when interacting with your brand—and no other.

 When you can make someone feel a way that no one else can, it becomes your greatest value benefit—that no one else can duplicate.
 Trust us on the importance of this one.
 Especially in the field of financial advice.
 Your value is established, communicated and maintained if you help them feel <fill in the blank with what’s most important to your ideal client> on an ongoing basis.
-(Recall Neuroscience 101).
+(Recall in Neuroscience 101 how, if you make someone feel a way they are seeking—secure, safe, empowered, etc.—you will earn the essential trust you need to gain them as a client)

 XYPN’s emotional benefit/how we make those who interact with us feel: Empowered.